rstudio-education/glossRy/README.md

   **pseudo-random numbers** after being initialized with a **seed**.

-**Pull request**: The request to merge a new feature or correction created on a user's fork of a git repository into the developer's main branch of the git repository.
+**Pull request**: The request to merge a new feature or correction created on a user's fork of a Git repository into the **upstream** repository.
 The developer will be notified of the change, review it, make or suggest changes, and potentially merge it.
 See also **fork**.

 **Pull indexing**: vectorized indexing in which the value at location **i** in the index vector specifies which element of the source vector is being pulled into